 - Modify your dress code so that it does not perpetuate gender stereotypes.
 Make sure all guidelines are gender-neutral.

-- Make sure all your policies comply with the Equality Act 2010 and other relevant legislation.
+- Ensure all your policies comply with the Equality Act 2010 and other relevant legislation.

 - Promote a culture of zero-tolerance against discrimination of any form.

-- Make it clear during onboarding that gender identity and expression in the workplace is protected.
+- Make it clear during onboarding that gender identity and expression in the workplace are protected.

 - Consider providing gender-neutral bathroom facilities